 A hit and run Lawyer in Delray Beach could answer questions about the legal duty to provide information and render aid following an automobile crash.
 An Attorney could also help you fight any allegations of failing to provide the appropriate information following a crash.

 The Florida Statutes mandate that drivers involved in a vehicular crash resulting in damage to another vehicle or property or bodily injury to another person must immediately stop their vehicle and remain at the scene.
 At a minimum, drivers must remain at the scene until after all information required by law has been provided to the appropriate individuals and aid has been rendered.
 A hit and run Attorney in Delray Beach could answer questions about the legal requirements to remain at the scene of an accident involving property damage or bodily injury.

 The penalties for hit and run vary based on the extent of a person’s injuries or damage.
 Failure to remain at the scene of a crash resulting in damage to another vehicle or property is a second-degree Misdemeanor punishable by up to 60 days in Jail and a $500 fine.

 Failing to stay at an accident in which another person sustained minor injuries is a third-degree Felony punishable by up to five years in Jail and a $5,000 fine.
 If a serious bodily injury occurred, the offense would be charged as a second-degree Felony punishable by up to 15 years in Prison and a $10,000 fine.

 Leaving the scene of a vehicular crash in which another person died is a first-degree Felony.
 The penalty is a mandatory minimum Prison term of four years with the possibility of serving up to 30 years, as well as a $10,000 fine.
-A Delray Beach hit and run Lawyer could answer specific questions about the penalties for hit and run offenses.
+A Lawyer in Delray Beach can answer specific questions about the penalties for hit and run offenses.